 Crystals are Nature's sculpted pieces.
 Geode stones, single or multiple crystal clusters, can stand alone or

-in groups placed in areas dowsed for their highest and best use.
+in groups placed in areas that are dowsed for their highest and best use.

 If a care receiver uses a cane, wheelchair or scooter, all circulation areas should be free of objects permitting full use of the floor space- wall-to-wall.
 Some like the opportunity to use corridors for display, therefore, I suggest using the wall area 4’-6” above the floor for that.
 The images will be free from displacement.
 Wainscoting, a decorative wall treatment with a more durable material could be applied to add an extra touch that is easy to maintain.
 One as simple as a durable paint in the same color as the wall surfaces or in an accent color is easily achievable.